cgabriel5/eventjs/README.md

 For a better understanding check out `index.html` and `js/source/test.js`. `js/source/test.js` contains examples showing how the library is used.

 **Note:** [FunnelJS](https://github.com/cgabriel5/funneljs) is used in the filters for the `js/source/test.js` examples as well as in the examples below.
 [FunnelJS](https://github.com/cgabriel5/funneljs) is a simple, standalone, lightweight JavaScript selector engine.
 Its use in these examples is to filter out the target element(s) provided to it.
-Although used, it is not necessary as the filtering can be done using VanillaJS.
+Although used, it is not necessary as the filtering may be done using VanillaJS.
 The library is just very useful for filtering elements.

 **Note**: The following are just examples and is not an exhaustive list of the supported events.
 The library is just a wrapper for the `addEventListener`.
 Therefore, all native JavaScript events may be used.